johnb8005/revolut-api-client-unofficial/README.md

 This is the javascript equivalent of https://github.com/tducret/revolut-python

-This is an unofficial API client.
+This is an unofficial API client and you will likely be flagged if you use it.
 It is recommended to use the official Open Banking API: https://revolut-engineering.github.io

 *NOTE: I do not take ANY responsibility associated with the code released here*